 What is First Call Resolution?

 Depending on how you are tracking customer issues – if you are able to correlate the customers to their issues you should be able to pull reports that inform you if/when a customer issue is re-opened and that metric would apply as a negative value.

+In addition, you must account for the time of reports and the potential of customers re-opening closed issues incorrectly.
 As I’ve mentioned, you need to determine an appropriate time frame as customers will often utilize the same (fixed) issue when reporting a new issue regardless of if the issue has re-occurred or not.

-As a starting point, you should aim for 5-10 days as your target time frame.
+As a starting point, you should aim for 5-10 days as your target time frame for FCR.
 Any reports after this period in time would count as a new issue.
-If you are unable to correlate customer reports by a CRM system (see this good review on JIRA), you might be able to pull information from your phone system or ACD/IVR system although this does get a little bit more difficult and complicated.
-Another option of course is via email addresses.
+If you are unable to correlate customer reports by a CRM system, you might be able to pull information from your phone system or ACD/IVR system although this does get a little bit more difficult and complicated.

-What is it good for?
+What is FCR Good for?

-Is FCR a useful metric?
-By itself it probably isn’t.
+Is First Call Resolution a useful metric?
+By itself, it probably isn’t.
 FCR is dependent on historical data and trending.
 The goal at all times should be to improve the FCR that you are providing to your customer as that ensures they are getting a speedy and useful resolution to all of their issues at their first call.

 More than likely you will find that the 80/20 rule applies here – i.e. 80% of your contacts are due to 20 issues.
 If you can focus on those 20 issues, you will drive down your overall quantity of issues quite significantly.

 Latest posts by Hutch Morzaria (see all)